 The project for an International Certification for Neurosonology was mooted by the officers and the executive committee of the NSRG during the 2005 meeting in Osaka, Japan.
 Later the European Society of Neurosonology and Cerebral Hemodynamics (ESNCH) joined this initiative.
 The goal is to increase the quality of the examination of the extra- and intracranial circulation using all modern sonographic modalities.

 After establishing the format and conducting a pilot test during the ESNCH meeting in Düsseldorf 2006, the first official Certification was offered during the ESNCH/NSRG meeting in Budapest 2007 (Chairs L. Csiba and L. Olah).
 Since then, certifications have been regularly offered at the annual meetings of the ESNCH and the biennial ones of the NSRG, as well in other international meetings and courses with an international teaching faculty.

-During the last 10 years, our societies offered the certifications 23 times in different places throughout the world: Europe, Asia and one in Santiago de Chile.
-So far 151 candidates from 30 countries passed successfully.
+For more than 15 years, our societies have offered the certifications one or 2-times/year in different places throughout the world: Europe, Asia and one in Santiago de Chile.
+So far more than 200 candidates from 30 countries passed successfully.
 The names are published on the website of both societies.